 Over-expose it by 1 or 2-stops to bring out the most popular look the film has to offer.
 This will provide you with the stunning colors people love Gold 200 for.

-Kodak Portra 400 - Among film shooting enthusiasts online, Portra 400 is definitely the most widely used color negative 35mm film.
-Overexpose Portra 400 by 1 or 2-stops to get the look and feel the film is well-known for.
+Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
+Overexpose it by 1 or 2-stops to get the appearance the film is known for.

 Black and White Film

 With affordable costs and very good quite popular to use in the Canon EOS Rebel G II.